ricardo-cantu/sharepoint-bootstrap/README.md

 ## Features

 Carousel - Supports animation in IE9.
 Bootstrap has dropped support for animation in older browsers like IE9.

+Example:
+ Coming soon

 Affix - Bootstraps version does not work in SharePoint.
 We fixed it.
-Type: `Boolean`
-Default: true

-Whether to spawn task runs in a child process.
-Setting this option to `false` speeds up the reaction time of the watch (usually 500ms faster for most) and allows subsequent task runs to share the same context.
-Not spawning task runs can make the watch more prone to failing so please use as needed.

 Example:
 ```js
 var $affixNav = $('[data-spy=affix]'),